ripienaar/mcollective-server-provisioner/README.markdown

 provisioning agent and bootstrap them through the process of running puppet.

-This is still young code and a work in progress.

 Logic Flow
 ----------

 Each node more or less go through the following steps given the config file:

 	---
 	logfile: /var/log/mcprovision.log